The Week of Brash Mishaps…

 An awkward silence filled the area.
 Yosuke looked bashful.
 Naoto made a half-hearted attempt at clearing her throat; Teddie was unconscious, Chie laughed nervously; Yukiko diverted her gaze and Kanji looked as confused as Yu felt.

-Finally, the group, collectively–expect Yu, Kanji and of course Teddie–stared at Rise.
+Finally, the group, collectively–except Yu, Kanji and of course Teddie–stared at Rise.
 The redhead Idol was reduced to stammering at being the center of attention in a fashion she wasn't use to.
-"I-it was just a suggestion, she managed.
+"I-it was just a suggestion," she managed.
 "I mean, it was the cheapest hotel around at such short notice and, umm…the inside isn't that bad-looking."

 Her emphasis on the building's interior only increased Yu's unease.
 He focused on her with a cocked eyebrow.